jamauro/method/README.md

 `meteor add jam:method`

 ### Create a method
+`name` is required and will be how Meteor's internals identifies it.
+`schema` will automatically validate a [jam:easy-schema](https://github.com/jamauro/easy-schema) schema.
+`run` will be executed when the method is called.

 ```js
 import { createMethod } from 'meteor/jam:method'; // can import { Methods } from 'meteor/jam:method' instead and use Methods.create if you prefer